Marguerite Wyke: Career

 When the West Indies Federation was established in 1958, Wyke was appointed as one of the two women senators to serve in the national parliament of the new federal state.
 Wyke represented Trinidad and Tobago along with Deonarayan Maharajh and the other woman Senator was Bertha Higgins of Antigua and Barbuda.
 She actively pursued legislation to secure the rights of West Indians, working on legislation to fight racism, including urging the British parliament to protect Caribbeans living in Britain and protect workers from exploitative recruitment policies.
 Wyke was opposed to free movement among the Caribbean islands, fearing that large influxes of people would over-tax limited resources.
 She also worked to establish the first art scholarships on the island to help young artists gain their education and protested the use of women in beauty contests held to improve tourism prospects.

 After her service in the Senate, Wyke returned to artistic pursuits and promoting development of the arts, as well as heritage protection programs.
 In 1961, she exhibited works for the opening of Nina's Art Gallery, one of the first galleries to open in Trinidad.
 She was chair of the committee organized to prepare for the celebrations of Trinidad and Tobago's Independence, which featured a calypso competition.
 Wyke was appointed an Officer of the Order of the British Empire in 1963 for her service to Trinidad as chair of the Independence Celebrations Committee.
 In the 1970s, Wyke served as the chair of the advisory board to the Central Library of Trinidad and Tobago.

-In her lifetime, though Wyke worked in multiple artistic media, including fused glass, mosaic, painting, and pottery, she was most known for her sculpture.
-She produced works which are held in private collections throughout the Caribbean, Canada, Denmark and the United States.
+In her lifetime, though Wyke worked in multiple artistic media, including fused glass, mosaic, painting, and pottery, she was best known for her sculpture.
+She produced works that are held in private collections throughout the Caribbean, Canada, Denmark and the United States.